Raff2015/EdgarChicas-IT490/README.md

-DB PAGE by J. Williams
+DB PAGE of NWO

 ===========

 This repository contains code that handles login, registration and other features for Team NWO's website project.
-Base code provided by Edgar Chicas and futher modified by myself.